 Note: Be careful!
 Ginger has natural blood-thinning properties, so if you’re about to undergo surgery or you take blood thinners, do not use ginger.

-11. Fruits and vegetables with high vitamin, potassium, fibre and amino acids
+11. Fruits and vegetables with high vitamin, potassium, fibre, and amino acids

-Fruits and vegetables can improve your health and same time be a powerful boost.
+Fruits and vegetables can improve your health and the same time be a powerful boost.
 High in fibre, apples digest slowly, prolonging your energy better than any other fruit.

 Apples, bell peppers, and citrus fruits such as oranges, pineapple, or strawberries are high in vitamin C which helps the body produce amino acids and create energy.
 But take care since peppers are in the nightshade family, which causes pain for some people.

-Fruits containing most proteins
+Fruits that contain most proteins

 These are all full of protein: Guava, Avocados, Kiwi, Jackfruit.